 If you’re an FBA seller, however, you need to be vigilant and aware of your seller account to make sure that the Amazon-processed refunds and returns are not eating into your profit margin.

 In particular, you need to know how much you or Amazon will share in giving customers refunds and dealing with charges like referral fees.

 In the table below, the e-commerce veterans and startup founders of EcomCrew lay out the possible scenarios in FBA-related customer returns and how they affect Amazon seller accounts.

 Two important terms stand out in the table above: removal order and referral fee.

 A removal order is simply an instruction you give to Amazon so that a certain product in your inventory may be removed from a fulfillment center and brought back to your possession, the manufacturer of the product, or a third-party storage provider.

 The removal order, as you will notice on the table, is applicable when the product that your customer returned to an Amazon fulfillment center is damaged or unsellable.

-The Amazon FBA return policy, as can be found on Amazon Seller Central’s help section, has a specific rule on this matter.
+The fulfilled by Amazon return policy, as can be found on Amazon Seller Central’s help section, has a specific rule on this matter.
 The rule states that “[A] seller must submit a removal order within 30 days after arrival [of a returned product] at [a] fulfillment center.”